Skip to Main Content

 Visit the US Department of Veterans of Affairs Office of Small & Disadvantaged Business Utilization to learn more about the verification process to do business with the Federal Government.

-Information for Employers Who Want to Hire Veterans
+Employers Who Want to Hire Veterans

 Are you an employer looking to hire qualified veterans?